-When paying for college, University System of Ohio students have a number of ways to lower the cost of sticker price tuition.
+When paying for college, students at Ohio public institutions of higher education have a number of ways to lower the cost of sticker price tuition.
 One way is to secure a financial aid package offered by the State of Ohio.
 Grants and scholarships are awards that directly lower students' out-of-pocket education costs, and generally do not have to be repaid.
-The State of Ohio invests significant resources in a wide array of these programs so that immediate cost-savings are available to University System of Ohio students.
+The State of Ohio invests significant resources in a wide array of these programs so that immediate cost-savings are available to students at Ohio public institutions.
 Many types of grants and scholarships are available and awarded based on a number of factors including: areas of study (such as teaching, science, engineering, technology, math and medicine), academic merit, financial need, military status, and more.
 Learn more by exploring the state programs listed below:

 - Choose Ohio First